bmilash/application-notes/pgap/README.md

 working .sif file, named pgap_utils.sif.

-I tried installing cwltool outside the container, but that doesn't work
-- it needs to be within the container.
+I tried installing cwltool outside the container, but that doesn't work as it needs to be within the container.

-I also found the PGAP_INPUT_DIR environment variable needs to be set for pgap.py to find the various files.
+I also found the PGAP_INPUT_DIR environment variable needs to be set for pgap.py to find the various files, so this is set by the module file.